 - Last updated:

-The more of your content your audience consumes, the more likely they are to become loyal fans of your work — these people will be more likely to share your articles on social media, return to your website regularly, and, ultimately, convert into paying customers.
+The more of your content your audience consumes, the more likely they are to become loyal fans of your work.
+These people will be more likely to share your articles on social media, return to your website regularly and, ultimately, convert to paying customers.

-However, this raises a bigger question: ‘how do I get users to read more of my content?’
+However, this raises a bigger question: How do you get users to read more of your content?

 I’m guessing you’d prefer the latter, right?
-Then it’s your job to make it as easy as possible for visitors to find more content they may be interested in on your site.
+In which case, it’s your job to make it as easy as possible for visitors to find more content they may be interested in on your site.

 One of the best ways to move people around your website is to include related content links at the bottom of your articles — another great method is internal linking.

-Related content links are an ideal way to encourage visitors to remain on your website.
-In doing so, this will improve your bounce rate, page views, and time on website statistics — all metrics with a positive influence on your website’s SEO performance.
-It’s also a fantastic way to inject life into some of your older articles, which have been pushed off your front page and no longer receive the traffic they deserve.
+Related content links are an ideal way to encourage visitors to remain on your website, improving bounce rate, page views and time-on-site statistics — all metrics with a positive influence on your website’s SEO performance.
+They’re also a fantastic way to inject life into some of your older articles, which have been pushed off your front page and no longer receive the traffic they deserve.

-Today, I want to introduce you to six of the best WordPress related content plugins, so that you can add the related content function to your WordPress website.
+In this article, I’ll introduce you to six of the best WordPress-related content plugins, so you can add the related content function to your WordPress website.

 Contextual Related Posts (FREE)